topcoder-platform/aggregate-scorer/README.md

 - RDM_TAGS: rdm tags
 - RDM_CHALLENGE_INFO: rdm challenge info
 - SCORE_CARD_ID: score card id
+- SCORE_DECIMALS: up to how many decimals the score is set to

 Test config is at `test/testConfig.js`, you don't need to change it.